 It is designed to help the reader understand what a stroke is, why it occurs, and how children and young people affected by stroke should be treated and cared for.

 Want to raise awareness that stroke happens to children and young people?
 The Stroke Association has produced some posters.
-Go to Downloads section below.
+See Downloads below.

 Join the conversation on Twitter at #childhealthmatters, #stroke, #makemaypurple to improve child health and stroke awareness.